rejth/infinite-canvas-x/README.md

 # 🎨 2D Rendering Engine + Whiteboard X

-I'm passionate about the low-level rendering technologies used by graphic editors, design tools, geo-maps, and virtual whiteboards.
-This is my implementation of a graphic editor / virtual whiteboard built with a homegrown 2D rendering engine (CPU-based).
+I'm passionate about the low-level rendering technologies used by graphic editors, design tools, geo-maps, and infinite whiteboards.
+This project is my implementation of an infinite whiteboard with some image-editor capabilities, built from scratch without relying on any graphics libraries.

-The rendering engine is built with **zero dependencies** using pure Canvas API and math.
+The rendering engine is implemented with zero dependencies, using the pure Canvas API.
-The application itself is built with React and serves to demonstrate the capabilities of the engine.
+The web application itself is built with React and serves mainly as a showcase for the engine's capabilities.

-I plan to rewrite the rendering part of the canvas with Rust in the future, as well as use more low-level rendering technologies for 2D graphics with GPU acceleration, and eventually turn this project into a Rust + WASM + WebGPU rendering engine to achieve better performance and experience.
+I plan to rewrite the rendering part of the canvas with Rust in the future, as well as use more low-level rendering technologies for 2D graphics with GPU acceleration, and eventually turn this project into a Rust + WebAssembly + WebGPU rendering engine to achieve better performance and experience.

 <img width="1400" height="929" alt="image" src="https://github.com/user-attachments/assets/ba8751be-390a-4704-aea5-2db90e8bc9e9" />